 The National Indian Gaming Commission (NIGC or "Commission") was created by the Indian Gaming Regulatory Act of 1988 (P.L.
 100-497).
-The purpose of the Indian Gaming Regulatory Act (IGRA) is, in part, to promote tribal economic development and self-determination; support the integrity of the Indian gaming industry; and ensure that tribes are the primary beneficiaries of their gaming activities.
-To ensure those purposes of IGRA are carried out, IGRA created the NIGC as an "independent Federal regulatory authority for gaming on Indian lands... to meet congressional concerns regarding gaming and to protect such gaming as a means of generating tribal revenue."1
+The purpose of the Indian Gaming Regulatory Act (IGRA or "Act") is, in part, to promote tribal economic development and self-determination; support the integrity of the Indian gaming industry; and ensure that tribes are the primary beneficiaries of their gaming activities.
+To ensure those purposes of IGRA are carried out, IGRA created NIGC as an "independent Federal regulatory authority for gaming on Indian lands ... to meet congressional concerns regarding gaming and to protect such gaming as a means of generating tribal revenue."1

-In addition to the NIGC, there are approximately 6,000 Tribal Gaming Regulators serving as the primary regulators of Indian gaming operations in 29 states.
+In addition to NIGC, there are approximately 6,000 Tribal Gaming Regulators serving as the primary regulators of Indian gaming operations in 29 states.
 Further, states provide appropriate regulatory support to implement their respective responsibilities under IGRA and tribal-state compacts.
-Besides the NIGC, tribal and state regulatory agencies, the Department of the Interior, the Department of Justice, and the Department of the Treasury all implement and enforce laws that serve to ensure that tribes are the primary beneficiaries of Indian gaming.
-The NIGC coordinates closely with all of these governmental entities to fulfill the mandates of IGRA.
+Besides NIGC, tribal and state regulatory agencies, the Department of the Interior, the Department of Justice (DOJ), and the Department of the Treasury all implement and enforce laws that serve to ensure that tribes are the primary beneficiaries of Indian gaming.
+NIGC coordinates closely with these governmental entities to fulfill the mandates of IGRA.

-The NIGC's budget is tied to the mandates of IGRA.
+NIGC's budget is tied to the mandates of IGRA.
 In May 2006, Congress enacted the Native American Technical Corrections Act of 2006 (Sec.
 301 of P.L.
 109-221).
-This Act authorizes the Commission to collect up to 0.080 percent of the gross gaming revenue, but also links NIGC's fee collections to the growth or contraction of the Indian gaming industry so that the agency's funding reflects the financial status of the industry.
-Importantly, the Act also identified training and technical assistance as agency functions.
-As in the past, the FY 2024 budget will continue to include expanding tribal consultation and improving intergovernmental coordination, providing training and technical assistance to tribal gaming commissions and operations, conducting a regulatory review, examining and assessing the efficiency and effectiveness of the Commission, and enhancing the information technology infrastructure.
+This Act authorizes the Commission to collect up to 0.080 percent of the gross gaming revenue, but also links NIGC's fee collections to the growth or contraction of the Indian gaming industry so that the Agency's funding reflects the financial status of the industry.
+Importantly, the Act also created the requirement for the Agency to provide training and technical assistance to tribal gaming operations as agency functions.
+As in the past, the FY 2026 budget will continue to include expanding tribal consultation and improving intergovernmental coordination, carrying out Commission priorities as noted in the strategic plan, providing training and technical assistance to tribal gaming and assessing the efficiency and effectiveness of the Commission, and enhancing the information technology infrastructure.